Ireland cannot shift on hard border after Brexit - Varadkar

 The Government cannot shift on the issue of avoiding a hard border on the island of Ireland after Brexit, Taoiseach Leo Varadkar has said.

-Mr Varadkar, speaking at Government Buildings in response the rejection by the House of Commons of the Brexit withdrawal agreement, said the Irish government and British government had made a promise to avoid a hard border.
+Mr Varadkar, speaking at Government Buildings on Wednesday morning in response the rejection by the House of Commons of British prime minister Theresa May’s Brexit withdrawal agreement on Tuesday night, said the Irish and British governments had made a promise to avoid a hard border.

+“We can’t shift on the issue of there being no hard border between Ireland and Northern Ireland,” Mr Varadkar said.

 “What is required here is for Britain to essentially decide what kind of Brexit it wants.”